chaorrupted/chaorrupted.github.io/_posts/2014-3-3-Hello-World.md

 e. i've always been a big fan of computers

-and i think it is time that i leave my comfort zone of games and google chrome to explore and learn. belki buna ozenmece de diyebilirsiniz ama insan insana ozenir ne yapalim.
+and i think it is time that i leave my comfort zone of games and google chrome to explore and learn. belki buna özenmece de diyebilirsiniz ama insan insana özenir ne yapalim.

 f. its a social thing